duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 CACHE.get("key") 2
 ~~~

-# Test if it is working
+# Manual check if it is working

 You can check from bash if memcached service is running